oskarrough/slaytheweb/README.md

 ## How to work on the code

+1. `yarn build` downloads ESM dependencies into ./public/web_modules
+2. `yarn start` starts a local file server on ./public folder

 - The `public/game` folder contains the game engine
 - The `public/index.html` and `public/ui` is an example interface/website
 - The `tests` folder is filled with tests for the game

-The entire `public` folder can be deployed to any static web server.
-It does not require any compilation.
-It does require you to download the dependencies once.
+The entire `public` folder can now be deployed to any static web server.
+It does not require any compilation, but you *do need* to run `npm build` at least once.

-### To develop locally:

-1. `yarn build` downloads ESM dependencies into ./public/web_modules
-2. `yarn start` starts a local file server on ./public folder

-Also see https://kinopio.club/slay-the-web-Dh3xUjjHbol7RbCuqZQDn for a more or less up to date overview.

 ### Testing